 Wayne served five years (2011-2016) as the Chairman of the Board of the Defense Security Information Exchange (DSIE) and is a current board member of the National Defense ISAC, representative to both the DOD Defense Industrial Base (DIB) Cybersecurity Program & Sector Coordinating Council (SCC), and Co-Chair of the Aerospace Industries Association (AIA) Cybersecurity Steering Committee.

 National Defense ISAC Member-at-Large

-Christina currently leads MITRE’s Cyber Threat Analysis Cell which includes malware analysts, Intel analysts, DevOps, and Adversary post-exploitation research.
+Christina is the Chief Cyber Intel Strategist within Corporate Information Security at the MITRE Corporation, where she currently leads the Cyber Threat Analysis Cell which includes malware analysts, Intel analysts, DevOps, and Adversary post-exploitation research.
 Christina possesses over 20 years of experience in cyber investigations, focused threat analysis, network security and implementation, and IT management.
 Prior to joining MITRE, Christina worked for Raytheon’s RayCERT as well as a Computer Scientist and a Special Agent for the Federal Bureau of Investigation’s (FBI) San Diego division.
 Christina has also served as the Director of Internet Technology for an international distribution company.

 Christina Fowler currently serves as a member of the Board of Directors for NDISAC and previously served as the DSIE Steering Committee chair.
 Christina has been an active member of the DSIE community since 2008 and she is all-time leading contributor to the DSIE portal and participates in many of the DSIE working groups.